darnocer/05-Third-Party-APIs-Work-Day-Scheduler/README.md

 - Events will not save if the save button is not clicked
 - Hours that have already passed appear as grey
 - The current hour is red
-- The remaining hours in the day are green
+- The remaining hours in the day are greenish

 ## Questions?